underworldcode/quagmire/paper/paper.md

 This integral computes the accumulated run-off for all of the areas which lie upstream of the point $\mathbf{x}$.
 The cumulative power of any given stream is intrinsically controlled by the inter-connectivity of nodes in the mesh that describe the network of tributaries.
 In this way, the discretisation of a landscape imparts a significant role on the integrated rainfall flux of a catchment.
+Quagmire offers a variety of meshes upon which to build surface process models in the `meshtools` module.

 ### Integrating upstream rainfall